What is NSSE?

 - Enhancing opportunities for study abroad.

 In addition, NSSE data has been used in numerous conference papers and presentations and publications.
-OIE will be releasing targeted reports from the 2012 data to better encourage use of NSSE data across our campus and to tie NSSE results to the campus Blueprint for Student Attainment.
+OIE will be releasing targeted reports from the 2018 data to better encourage use of NSSE data across our campus.

 - 2009 - The Student Experience in Brief: IU Southeast